ZahinAwosaf/linear-regression-california-housing/README.md

    * Batch Gradient Descent
 5. Trained a scikit-learn LinearRegression model using the same training and testing data.
 6. Compared coefficients, predictions, and evaluation metrics to validate the NumPy implementation.

+## Results

+## Validation Against scikit-learn

+### Coefficient Comparison

+The learned intercepts were almost identical:
+* **NumPy**: 2.071857
+* **Scikit-learn**: 2.071947

+Most feature coefficients were also reasonably close.
+Small differences are expected because the NumPy implementation uses iterative gradient descent, whereas scikit-learn computes the exact least-squares solution.
+The largest differences occurred in the final two coefficients, suggesting that additional iterations or a different learning rate could move the gradient descent solution closer to the optimum.

+Prediction performance was also similar:

+* **NumPy MSE**: 0.5672
+* **Scikit-learn MSE**: 0.5559
+* **Difference**: 0.0113

+### Gradient Descent Convergence

+The cost decreases rapidly during the first iterations before gradually leveling off, indicating that gradient descent converged successfully.